ahaselsteiner/image-nn-with-pytorch-and-keras/README.md

 Set the variables `do_train` and `n_epochs_to_train` in the top section of the scripts.

-## Network archictecture
+## Network architecture
-Neural network archictecture (28714 parameters in PyTorch, 28824 in Keras/TensorFlow):
+Neural network architecture (28714 parameters in PyTorch, 28824 in Keras/TensorFlow):
 ![Kereas model plot](keras_model_plot.png)

 Layers: